 - Are you using Dropship?
 Should you be?

-- Can you send emails out of Dynamics AX?
+- Can you send emails out of your Dynamics solution?

 Besides a better overall understanding of your processes, the deliverable from the Functional Process Assessment is a high-level action plan, outlining the observations and recommended steps for improvement.